Who is an Independent Phlebotomist?

 What is required?

-Why do independent phlebotomists need a contract?
+Why do independent phlebotomists need an Agreement?

 What is the responsibility of independent phlebotomists for equipment and supplies?